Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

 When to use an ITSM dashboard?

-ITSM dashboards help you to have a wide idea of your service desk data and your team’s work.
+ITSM dashboards help you to have a broad idea of your service desk data and your team’s work.

-Dashboards are completely customizable on InvGate Service Desk, meaning:
+Dashboards are completely customizable on InvGate Service Management, meaning:

-• You can choose the visuals that work best for you.
+• You can choose the dashboard design with the visuals that work best for you.

-• You can design your own dashboards with your preferred metrics.
+• You can design your own dashboards and highlight key help desk metrics as you prefer.

 • You can decide which ones you want to see on your main menu.

-And don’t forget that you can share them with other stakeholders so that they see the measurements from their teams.
-Overall, dashboards are your go-to option for real-time reality checks and quickly validating work-in-progress.
+You can also share them with other stakeholders so that they see the measurements from their teams.
+Overall, dashboards are the best option for accessing live data, making reality checks, and quickly validating work-in-progress.

 When to use ITSM reports?

-On the other hand, we have ITSM reports.
-They are the best option to capture the performance from a precise period and use a more complex data set.
+On the other hand, we have ITSM reports for more detailed data.
+They are the best option for capturing performance from a precise period and using more complex data sets.
 Typically, they provide you with a datasheet with all the information you filter when creating it.

-So, reports will help you perform analytical management, have a detailed snapshot of the service desk performance in a moment in time, and allow for executive management follow-up.
+So, reports will help you perform data analysis, have a detailed snapshot of the service desk performance in a moment in time, complete business metrics, and allow for executive management follow-up.

 ITSM reports examples